-22 Jul How technology can support shoppers with hearing loss when masks become compulsory
+22 Jul Support shoppers with hearing loss when masks become compulsory

 The 24th July sees masks and face coverings become compulsory for shoppers in England.
 Anyone entering a shop or supermarket needs to be wearing one or face a fine of up to £100.